-Cybersecurity risk management should be a concern for organizations of all sizes.
-New threats and data breaches make the news every few days.
-But as vendors and cybersecurity risk management consulting firms can attest, far too many companies still lag behind when it comes to implementing safeguards.
-In part, this is due to the fragmented nature of the available products and services on the market.
-Even with options available to solve cybersecurity challenges, however, businesses may not know where to start.
+Cybersecurity should be a concern for organizations of all sizes, with fresh threats and data breaches making the news every few days.
+But as cybersecurity solution vendors and risk management consulting firms can attest, far too many companies still lag behind on implementing safeguards.
+In part, this is due to the fragmented nature of products and services available in the market.
+However, even with options available to solve cybersecurity challenges, businesses may not know where to start.

 So many options, so many gaps